CAS Entrepreneurial Management

 - Registration fee (non-refundable): CHF 350.-

-This executive education program teaches:
+This is career-boosting executive education program is designed to

-Executive from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business.
+Executives from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business.

 Managers of non-profit or international organizations open to best practices that can increase the sustainability of their organization.